 To build your own pre-shot routine will take time, consistency and practise.
 It is something you should rehearse regularly on the driving range and short game area, before taking it on to the golf course.
 Once you have rehearsed this over a long enough period of time, it will become an established part of your routine and you will start to see improvements out on the golf course.

-Louis Farrelly has over 10 years of coaching experience in the UK and Portugal.
+Louis Farrelly has over 10 years of coaching experience in the UK, Portugal, and Singapore.
 He competed in various tournaments and represented Portugal in the 2009 World Golfers Championship.
-Read more about him here!
+Get to know him here!